mdn/webextensions-examples/webpack-modules/README.md

 in almost any situation.

 ## What it does
-This example shows how to use a node module in a background and a content script.
+This example shows how to use a node module in a background script and popup.
 It defines two build targets in [webpack.config.js](webpack.config.js), they each generate a file that includes all modules used the entry point and store it in the [addon](addon/) folder.
 The first one starts with [background_scripts/background.js](background_scripts/background.js)